 Adolescent and young adult medicine is a medical subspecialty exclusively focused on meeting the unique physical, cognitive and socioemotional needs of adolescents and young adults.
 Adolescence and young adulthood are periods of rapid growth, development and discovery.
 But physical and mental health disorders that begin in adolescence can lead to chronic health problems in adulthood if they are not adequately addressed.

-Our Adolescent and Young Adult Clinic is a referral-only program providing services to this age group up to 26 years old, with physicians who are board certified/board eligible in the specialty of adolescent medicine.
+Rady Children’s Adolescent and Young Adult Clinic is a referral-only program providing services to this age group up to 26 years old, with physicians who are board certified/board eligible in the specialty of adolescent medicine.
 We are highly skilled in identifying, assessing and providing medical management of complex conditions.

 Our services include: